Naracoorte, South Australia, Australia Guide

 Day Trips

-Approximately 45 minutes driving Step back in time in Penola, a charming historic town renowned as the home of Australia's first Saint, Mary MacKillop.
-Explore the Mary MacKillop Interpretive Centre to learn about her life and legacy.
+Approximately 2 hours by car Penola is a charming historic town, best known as the home of Mary MacKillop, Australia's first saint.
+Explore the Mary MacKillop Interpretive Centre to learn about her life and work.
 Wander through the town's quaint streets, admiring the well-preserved 19th-century architecture.
-Penola is also the gateway to the Coonawarra wine region, making it a perfect blend of history and indulgence.
+Coonawarra wine region is only a short drive away, offering world-class cellar door experiences.

 Travel Time